Soil Carbon Working Group

 Dr. Katherine Todd-Brown

 Dr. Kathe Todd-Brown is a computational biogeochemist.
 She specializes in soil carbon model analysis and theoretical development from the micro to global scales.
-She is currently a post-doc at the Pacific Northwest National Lab and the data coordinator for the International Soil Carbon Network.
+She is currently a post-doctoral fellow at Wilfrid Laurier University and the data coordinator for the International Soil Carbon Network.
 Learn more about her work at her website here.

 Megan is interested in the potential for rapid evolution to drive ecosystem-level processes.
 She completed her M.S. in Ecology at Colorado State and is currently a Ph.D. student at Notre Dame working with Jason McLachlan to understand how the evolution of a marsh sedge (Schoenoplectus americanus) influences marsh accretion in the Chesapeake Bay.
 Megan uses field experiments, Bayesian modeling, and near-term ecological forecasting to address this question.